 The Board of Directors regularly reviews the Company's corporate governance policies and procedures, and, through the Governance and Nominating Committee, conducts an evaluation of the Board's size and composition.
 Through this review, the Board determined that it would be in the best interests of the Company and its stockholders to increase the size of the Board to give the Board more flexibility to add selected talents and skills through additional members from time to time and to allow greater continuity on the Board during periods of change.
+As a result, the Board asked the Company to solicit the consent of the Noteholders on a proposal to amend the Amended and Restated Certificate of Incorporation to increase the maximum number of directors that may serve from eight to nine.
+On April 7, 2009, the Board adopted a resolution to amend Paragraph A of Article Sixth of the Company's Amended and Restated Certificate of Incorporation to increase from eight to nine the maximum number of directors that may serve on the Board for so long as at least 30% of the aggregate principal amount of the Notes remains outstanding.
+On May 11, 2009, the Company received the consent, effective April 21, 2009, to such amendment of holders of at least two-thirds of the outstanding principal amount of the Notes.

 The Board believes that the Company's directors should possess the breadth and depth of experience and skills necessary for proper oversight of the Company's affairs.
 In addition to having the ability to expand the Board to include directors with different experiences, backgrounds and skills, the Board believes that the amendment is consistent with, and will support, the Board's commitment to comply with its oversight responsibilities, the requirements of the Sarbanes-Oxley Act of 2002 and the corporate governance requirements of the NYSE Amex.
 Currently, our Board is comprised of a majority of independent directors, all of whom are the sole members of each of the standing Board Committees (with the exception of the Government Affairs Committee), and the Board will remain comprised of a majority of independent directors, and each of the standing Board Committees (with the exception of the Government Affairs Committee) will remain comprised of all independent directors, if this proposal is approved by the Stockholders (see "Director Independence" below).
 If the Proposed Charter Amendment is approved and the number of directors is increased, the important work of the Board can be spread among a larger number of directors.
-This change will also facilitate the Company's ability to address and meet evolving governance standards and new rules, regulations and standards of the SEC and NYSE Amex that impose additional obligations and requirements and thereby may require an expanded Board.

-If the Proposed Charter Amendment is approved by the stockholders, Article Sixth will read in its entirety as follows:
+The Proposed Charter Amendment will also facilitate the Company's ability to address and meet evolving governance standards and new rules, regulations and standards of the SEC and NYSE Amex that impose additional obligations and requirements and thereby may require an expanded Board.
+If the Proposed Charter Amendment is approved, Paragraph A of Article Sixth of our Amended and Restated Certificate of Incorporation will be replaced in its entirety with the following: